-Page No. Forward looking statements Assumptions Risk factors 12 Makó Trough, Hungary - current activity "Falcon and NIS have discontinued testing Kútvölgy- 1; the well is to be plugged and abandoned."
+Page No. Forward looking statements Assumptions Risk factors 11 Makó Trough, Hungary - current activity "Falcon and NIS have discontinued testing Kútvölgy- 1; the well is to be plugged and abandoned."
 Kútvölgy-1 well is to be plugged and abandoned.
 Circumstances beyond the Group or NIS's control might prevent the successful plugging and abandonment of the well.
+12 Makó Trough, Hungary - current activity "is now suspended pending further technical evaluation in order to determine an appropriate testing programme later this year."
+Besa-D-1 will be tested as part of the NIS drilling programme later this year.
+Circumstances beyond the Group or NIS's control might prevent the testing of the well.
 12 Alberta, Canada "Falcon does not anticipate any further exploration or development of these wells and no further material revenue is expected to be generated or material costs incurred."
 The Group does not intend to do any further exploration or development of these wells.
 The Group may be called upon to increase its cash commitment to these wells, given its interest.
-18 Liquidity & Capital resources - Going concern "the Directors are confident further funds can be raised through the sale of additional Common Shares, other debt or equity instruments or asset dispositions and it is appropriate to prepare the financial statements on a going concern basis."
+21 Liquidity & Capital resources - Going concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
 The Group is a going concern.
 Due to unforeseen expenditures, the Group would not have available cash to meet its liabilities as they fall due in the foreseeable future.
-18 Liquidity and capital resources - capital expenditures "The Group is planning a 9 well drilling programme with our farm-out partners as announced on 2 May 2014."
-Falcon will successfully complete the Farm-out Agreement, the work programme will occur as expected and the project will be brought towards commerciality.
-The risks are (1) Falcon does not complete the Farm-out agreement and / or (2) required approvals are not obtained to complete the Farm-out agreement and / or (3) the work programme does not proceed as planned and /or (4) the project is not brought to commerciality.
-19 Liquidity & Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary other than joint operations with NIS, and as such no material capital expenditures are expected."
+21 & 22 Liquidity and capital resources - capital expenditures "The Group is planning a 9 well drilling programme with our farm-out partners to be undertaken in year 5 (2018)."
+The work programme will occur as expected and the project will be brought towards commerciality.
+The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
+22 Liquidity & Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary other than joint operations with NIS, and as such no material capital expenditures are expected."
 The Group is not planning any independent technical operations in Hungary other than joint operations with NIS.
 Unforeseen circumstances might require the Group to conduct independent technical operations in Hungary and incur material expense.
-20 Legal matters "The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations."
+23 Legal matters "The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations."
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations.
 The Company becomes involved in claims, disputes, litigation or other actions with third parties which could have a material adverse effect on its financial condition or results of operations.